Khudaverdi27/Student-managment/README.md

 2. the user can add a teacher and lesson
 3. the user can see all the information of the added student and teacher in the final table.
 4. The information of the student and the teacher can be corrected or deleted

+Note:The connection between the student table and the teacher table is established through the class number

 Examples from screen